 2. Boost your weight loss by eating eggs

-3. Take in essential minerals
+3. Take in essential minerals by eating eggs

 4. Indulge in low-calorie protein

 One medium egg contains just 70 to 85 calories – and about 6.5 grams of protein.
-That means three eggs (210 to 255 calories) provide 19.5 grams of protein – the average woman needs about 50 grams a day, so that’s almost half of your daily intake.
-Eating a three-egg Spanish omelet, or three scrambled or poached eggs on toast, will keep you full for hours.
+That means three (210 to 255 calories) provide 19.5 grams of protein – the average woman needs about 50 grams a day, so that’s almost half of your daily intake.
+Eating a three-egg Spanish omelet, or three scrambled or poached on toast, will keep you full for hours.

-5. Prevent breast cancer
+5. Prevent breast cancer by eating eggs

 How to select and store